SoraCent/SoraCent/README.md

 ### Hi there 👋

 I'm Certaxson and working as developer.
-I'm working in a company for Typo3 Websites.
 In my Freetime I'm creating my Own Websites in various languages (JS, Jquery, ReactJS, NodeJS, PHP, ... etc).

 - 🔭 I’m currently working on Websites like [certaxson.de](https://certaxson.de/) and various other Webpages and Projects.